Published

 A facility is easier to maintain when turnover information is clear.
 The people who support the site later need to understand what was installed, what changed, which access points matter, and what records are available.

-Maintenance should not begin with a search for missing information.
-It should begin with a handover that makes the project easier to understand.
+Maintenance works better when teams are not searching for missing information.
+A clear handover makes the project easier to understand.

 Some useful information is visible only during construction or installation.
 Once equipment is enclosed, areas are covered, or crews leave the site, details can become harder to reconstruct.